An Apology, of Sorts

 “It’s no secret that the best place to write, in my opinion, is in a café.
 You don’t have to make your own coffee, you don’t have to feel like you’re in solitary confinement and if you have writer’s block, you can get up and walk to the next café while giving your batteries time to recharge and brain time to think.” – J.K Rowling

 There’s something inherently romantic about writing in a café; Hemingway wrote his memoir, A moveable Feast, in La Closerie des Lilas, a café near his Paris home, turning the people he saw into characters.
-Sartre wrote Being and Nothingness in the Café de Flore, and zillions of other writers have taken their notebooks and pencils into café and away from the distractions of their homes to pen their stories and poems.
+Sartre wrote Being and Nothingness in the Café de Flore, and zillions of other writers have taken their notebooks and pencils into cafés, away from domestic distractions, to pen their stories and poems.

 A Jobbing Writer's Head Soup